anubhav666/AWT-Calculator/README.md

 # AWT-Calculator
-This an Unfinished Calculator using awt package of JAVA libraries
+This a Simple Calculator using awt package of JAVA libraries